BALKANGraph/orgchartjs-demos/Clinks/readme.md

-# Curve links
+# Curved links
-C link, second parent relation, curved link
+You can specify aditional curved links in OrgChart JS.